Get started with Docker Desktop for MacEstimated reading time: 16 minutes

 installed both in Bash and Zsh.

-To activate completion for Docker commands, these files need to be copied or
+completion To activate completion for Docker commands, these files need to be

-takes care of things.
-To activate completion for Docker commands, these files
+system takes care of things.
+To activate completion for Docker commands,

 Give feedback and get help